isographlabs/isograph/README.md

 Isograph is a UI framework for building React apps that are powered by GraphQL data.
 It has ambitions to be a framework for apps powered by data.

+It has four goals:

+- to remove as much friction as possible from the process of building data-driven apps
+- to give developers the confidence that they won't break production
+- to make it easy to build performant apps
+- to expose powerful primitives so that developers can precisely model their domain

 ## About Isograph: Fetching data and app structure

+Let's do a quick tour of how a basic Isograph app is constructed.

 ### What is Isograph, and what are client fields?